x-real-ip/documentation/docs/index.md

 # Welcome to my Homelab documentation

-Homelab Documentation

-Welcome to my homelab documentation!
-This repository is where I track my infrastructure setup, experiments, and automation projects.
+This documentation is where I track my infrastructure setup, how-to's, cheatsheet, experiments and automation projects.
 My lab runs primarily on a Proxmox cluster with TrueNAS SCALE for storage and Kubernetes (k3s) for running services.
 I use Ansible to automate deployments and manage various operational tasks.
 Additionally, I follow a GitOps approach for Kubernetes using a [dedicated repository](https://github.com/x-real-ip/gitops) with ArgoCD to declaratively manage my services and configurations.

 The goals of this documentation are twofold: